proffy2122github/testrepo/README.md

 C however, rendering 2D image faster than C++ while rendering 3D in C is not good.
 C++ is faster in scientific and 3D program or even rendering software.
 ### Assembly
 Assembly is a low-level language.
-Assembly is created by J. Wheeler created Assembly language.
+Assembly is created by J. Wheeler.
 ## Excluded language (few)
 ### Python
 Python is also a high-level programming language, but why?